You need to know if your app is having performance problems. Full stop.

 An error tracking tool allows you to both automatically capture any user-facing errors (and sometimes internal errors) that make your app unusable, and report these errors for later inspection.
 This should be your first line of defense.
 A rule of thumb in customer success is that for every single user that writes in about an error, there are typically 26 more users who don't write in.

 However, not all issues escalate to the level of an error.
 For instance, you may ship some code that slows down page load times on cellular networks.
-It doesn't make your app unusable but makes it annoyingly slow enough that users might be silently frustrated and stop using your app.
-Performance monitoring allows you to keep an eye on more fine-grained information so that your developers continue to improve your user's experience.
+It doesn't make your app unusable but makes it annoyingly slow enough that the user experience is ruined an users quit using your app.
+Performance monitoring uses automation to help you keep an eye on more fine-grained information so that your developers continue to improve your user's experience.

 Do you prefer a tool that does it all or a focused tool that is best-in-class?

-For instance, for our purposes, we prefer Bugsnag and Sentry for error reporting because that's the primary focus of these tools, and by fully investing in one area, they deliver a great experience.
+For instance, for our purposes, we prefer Bugsnag and Sentry for error reporting because that's the primary focus of these APM tools, and by fully investing in one area, they deliver a great experience.
 However, using multiple tools comes with the SDK bloat problem.
 All-in-one tools may make more sense for your business when you are truly using all of their various features.
 They will not only make your app smaller, but the integration between their various offerings will deliver even more value.
+Some tools also offer on-premises options for companies where security is a particular concern.

 Typically, we recommend choosing the best tool for the job.
 However, some tools may offer both, which can be great for reducing SDK bloat.
 However, you should understand that this comes with the tradeoff that you may be selecting a tool that is not best in class.

-To make sense of where various tools on the market stack up against these dimensions, we built a helpful comparison chart:
+To make sense of where various tools on the market stack up against various dimensions (like whether they have mobile functionality or are open source), we built a helpful comparison chart:

 Trends impacting the performance monitoring space